canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

     sudo nft reset counter ip limits dropped-flows

 Anonymous objects can be associated to rules.
-The following extension to the previous example adds some functionality:
+The highlighted lines in the following extension to the previous example add some functionality:

 * For HTTP traffic (selected using ``tcp dport { 80, 443 }``), use an anonymous
   connection limit (``ct count over 1000``) which conditionally terminates the